soberox/Crime_database/README.md

 Government agencies would have access to the entire crime database in order to ensure potential new hires have not committed egregious crimes.
 This would include that the agencies would be able to see all case files, offenses, and any government employee that worked on a case.

 With a total of 11 table (with 5 bridge tables), and 14 stored and views the database is capable of generating queries for public use, crime analytics, and bureaucratic endevors.

+When it comes to database implementation and design, the hardest challenges comes largely from the design and the different stages from conception to structural design.
+One particular challenge was deciding on the normality level, and the cardinality that thes tables should have.

+#Files
+Here I provided a copy of the database, with some insert statments to test the queries, I also added a document that would further document our development process with a ER diagram.